wangwf/mongoDB-examples/README.md

 mongoDB-examples
 ================

-Some example codes from 10gen: M101P MongoDB for Developers
+Some example codes from 10gen: M101P MongoDB for Developers.